seletz/kind-k8s-experimental/readme.md

 # GitOps with Flux

 This repository is configured for GitOps using Flux.

+## GitHub Token Setup

+For Flux bootstrap to work, you need a GitHub fine-grained Personal Access Token with these permissions:

+**Required Repository Permissions:**
+- **Administration**: `Read and write` (needed to create deploy keys)
+- **Contents**: `Read and write` (needed to read/write repository files)
+- **Metadata**: `Read-only` (needed to access repository metadata)

+To create the token:
+1. Go to GitHub Settings > Developer settings > Personal access tokens > Fine-grained tokens
+2. Click "Generate new token"
+3. Select your repository (`kind-k8s-experimental`)
+4. Set the permissions above
+5. Generate and save the token

+## Bootstrap Flux

 After creating the cluster, bootstrap Flux:

 ```
 # Bootstrap Flux (if not already done)